rob-johnston/project-testing/README.md

 ## Getting Started

-run the start script with (may need `sudo` depending on your set up)
+Clone this repo, cd into it and run the start script with (may need `sudo` depending on your set up)

 ```./doCoolStuff```